WeiberNoname/EngineeringMath1NHU4126/README.md

 Engineering Mathematics

 The last four digits of my Student ID are 4126.
-(caution: this project is not dedicated for any rigorous contribution but as a project for learning only.)
+(Caution: this project is not dedicated to any rigorous contribution but is a project for learning only.)

 ## Title: Engineering Mathematics Assignment 作業